 We recommend that you remove your contact lenses and wear your glasses until you've had a chance to speak to your optician: sometimes a change to your care products is all that is required, or you might need to switch to daily disposable lenses.

-Burning sensations can be a sign of contaminated lenses.
+Stinging eyes can be a sign of contaminated lenses.
 As contact lenses absorb fluid, they also soak up any creams, oil, dirt or substances they come into contact with, which will sting when it touches your eye.

 Always wash your hands thoroughly to prevent contamination before touching your lenses and eyes.
 Use soap that is free of perfumes and moisturising agents, as well as a clean towel.